HughKeenan/word-burglar/README.md

 A bug arose with a list of strings, attempting to index it created an error saying the index was out of range.
 Re-examination of the code revealed that the list entries had all been set between a single set of quotation marks, meaning the list only had one entry, and nothing beyond that could be accessed

 The lockpicker function when first written displayed the prompt to move the lockpick twice for the second and third prompts.
+This was due to incorrect placement of print commands within the nested if statements

+To prevent the player from using names that are too long, a limit of 15 characters was placed on it.
+Initially after implementing this, an inifinite loop ran if a sequence that was too long was entered.
+This was resolved by nesting the name input within the while loop validating the input and using a continue statement on incorrect input.

 The function to generate the safe combination initially would not work,